jps/jps/README.md

 -->

-- 👋 Hi, I’m @jps - James - I'm a software engineer based in London
+- 👋 Hi, I’m @jps - James - I'm a software engineer based in London.
 - 👀 I’m interested in: web development mainly using Node.js and .NET, programming languages and software craftmanship.
-- 🔭 I’m currently working on News UK's product platform team building out [newskit.co.uk](https://newskit.co.uk) amoungst other things
+- 🔭 I’m currently working on News UK's product platform team building out [newskit.co.uk](https://newskit.co.uk) amoungst other things.
-- 🌱 I’m currently learning more AWS and Linux
+- 🌱 I’m currently learning more AWS and Linux.
-- 📫 How to reach me - [DM me on twitter](https://twitter.com/jpspenc)
+- 📫 How to reach me - [DM me on twitter](https://twitter.com/jpspenc).
-- 😄 Pronouns: He, Him
+- 😄 Pronouns: He, Him.

 <!---
 jps/jps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.